 Some women never have hot flashes at all.
 My mother only had one and I never had any.

 Perimenopause can do a serious number on your metabolism.
 You may not change the way you eat or exercise, but suddenly you’ll start packing on the pounds.
 The changes in your body can cause you to store more fat and make it difficult to lose weight by methods that previously were effective.

 Dropping hormone levels also tend to attack your ability to sleep as you’re entering perimenopause.
 Many women experience insomnia due to the hot flashes that they are experiencing as a part of the hormonal process.
 Others simply struggle to shut their mind down and relax at night.
 If this is an ongoing symptom, it is important to talk with your doctor as your body needs adequate rest.

 I’ve found some help in a headband with bluetooth speakers in it that I use to listen to a sleep app like Calm or anything that has white noise.
 Personally, my brain likes pink noise!

 An irregular period is the symptom that usually tips most women off that their body’s hormones are changing.
 You might be reminded of your teen years, right after puberty, when you never quite knew what day Aunt Flo was going to show up for a visit.
 And when she did show up, it could be brutal and torturous.
 Keep an emergency kit in your car – trust me on this one.

 Perimenopause for you might look different than it did for your mom or your best friend.
-These symptoms of perimenopause are just a handful of what you could experience during this change to your body as you exit your fertile years.
+According to the Mayo Clinic, these symptoms of perimenopause are just a handful of what you could experience during this change to your body as you exit your fertile years.
 Just know that you’re not alone and there are therapies and treatments that can help you navigate these perfectly normal body changes.